JuanBQti/Research-Cardano/Incentive-Mechanisms/Parameters-Landscape/A_Staking_rewards_and_monetary_policy/minPoolCost/Incentive_Effects_minPoolCost.md

 <img src="plots/pool_viability_theoretical_all_pools_epoch_644.png" alt="Pools theoretical viability versus OpCost" width="62%">
 </p>

+Note that the low ADA price has a direct implication in the previous results.
+However, the first bin $(r<0.25)$ would need a very large increment in the price to cover their costs.
 The next chart shows the characteristics of the losing and edge pools.

 <p align="center">
 <img src="plots/pool_viability_losing_vs_edge_traits_epoch_644.png" alt="Pools characteristics losing and edge" width="62%">